-7.1.1 Raman Rxn2 and Raman Rxn4 network configuration
+7.1.1 Network configuration for Raman Rxn2 and Raman Rxn4

 The table below summarizes the ports relevant to specific features.
 Ports for OPC Classic are assigned dynamically in the indicated range; fixed-port behavior is only available for OPC UA.